Skip to content

 Do wall-mounted cable machines need a strong wall?

 Yes.
-Wall-mounted cable machines such as the XS Sports and Vanswe must be bolted into solid brick or block, not hollow plasterboard, because every rep pulls on those fixings.
+Wall-mounted cable machines such as the XS Sports and the Strongway must be bolted into solid brick or block, not hollow plasterboard, because every rep pulls on those fixings.
 Use the right wall plugs or resin anchors for your wall type, and if you are not confident, get a tradesperson to fit it.
 On a sound wall they are rock solid and barely move, which is the whole point of mounting rather than free-standing.

 How much space do I need for a cable machine at home?